shakna-israel/obsfart/README.md

 # ObsFart

-ObsFart is an estoric functional programming system.
+ObsFart is an estoric functional programming library.

 1. It's called ObsFart because its probably as code smelly as one of your worst farts.
 I'm not a mathematician, I shouldn't be writing something like this.
 2. This is a spec that should be implementable in any functional programming language.
+3. I wrote it because I could.
+As for should...
+See 1.

 ## Rules:

 * All functions are strictly typed.
 If it expects an int, and you give a string, it'll simply raise an obtuse exception.
-* The only exception produced by any of these functions should be an equivalent of *NotYetImplemented*
+* The only exception produced by any of these functions should be an equivalent of *NotYetImplemented*.

+### Functions Available:

 * a() (Operates as a + operator, and can take an unlimited number of inputs, in the form of a list.)
 * b() (Operates as a - operator, and can take an unlimited number of inputs, in the form of a list.)
 * c() (Operates as a * operator, and can take an unlimited number of inputs, in the form of a list.)
 * d() (Operates as a / operator, and can take an unlimited number of inputs, in the form of a list.)
 * e() (Takes a string value of more than two characters, or multiple strings (in the form of a list), and swaps every third character with the next.)
-* f() (Expects a,b,c,d or e, and can take an unlimited number of inputs, in the form of a list.
+* f() (Expects a,b,c,d,e,g or h, and can take an unlimited number of inputs, in the form of a list.
 Converts a() into b(), and c() into d().
-Reverses the output of e().)
+Reverses the output of e().
+Swaps h() and g().)
 * g() (Prints to stdout, in reverse order.
 Can take one input of int, string or list.
 In the case of a list input, each item is reversed, and the whole list is printed in reverse.)
 * h() (Prints to file, in reverse order.
 Can take two values (input, output) or a list, where the middle value, or in the case of an even list the first middle value represents the output file.)
 * i() (Reads in a data stream, either StreamIO or file object.
 Data stream is stored for evaluation - safety of which is left to the user.
 Takes one input, string or list of strings.)